-1922 Theoni V. Aldredge, one of Broadway's foremost costume designers of the late 20th century, is born today in Greece.
-Included among her dozens of Broadway projects will be A Chorus Line, Annie, Ballroom, 42nd Street, Barnum, Dreamgirls and La Cage aux Folles.
+1922 Theoni V. Aldredge, one of Broadway's foremost costume designers of the late 20th century, is born in Greece.
+Her dozens of Broadway projects include A Chorus Line, Annie, Ballroom, 42nd Street, Barnum, Dreamgirls, and La Cage aux Folles.

 1989 A.R.
-Gurney's play, Love Letters, opens today at the Promenade Theatre Off-Broadway.
+Gurney's Love Letters opens at the Promenade Theatre Off-Broadway.
 The play is written as a series of love letters between one Andrew Makepeace Ladd III and one Melissa Gardner from the time of their childhood up to her death.
-Due to the simplicity in the staging of the peace (two actors sitting at tables reading letters back and forth), the cast changed from one set of stars to another, week by week.
+Due to the simplicity in the staging of the piece (two actors sitting at tables reading letters back and forth), the cast changes from one set of stars to another, week by week.
 This first week, John Rubinstein is Andrew and Stockard Channing is Melissa.
-Other pairings during this initial run are George Segal and Dana Ivey, Treat Williams and Kate Nelligan, Timothy Hutton and Elizabeth McGovern, and Jason Robards and Elaine Stritch.
+Other pairings during the initial run are George Segal and Dana Ivey, Treat Williams and Kate Nelligan, Timothy Hutton and Elizabeth McGovern, and Jason Robards and Elaine Stritch.
 The production transfers to Broadway's Edison Theatre on October 31, 1989, with Colleen Dewhurst and Jason Robards Jr. starring in the 96-performance run.

-1989 A British Military Entertainment troupe circa the late 1940s parks into the Roundabout Theatre for a 64-performance run with Privates on Parade.
-The cast includes Jim Dale, Donna Murphy and a female impersonator.
+1989 A British Military Entertainment troupe circa the late 1940s parks Off-Broadway at the Roundabout Theatre Company for a 64-performance run of Privates on Parade.
+The cast includes Jim Dale and Donna Murphy.